Does My Building Need an Oregon BPS Energy Audit?

 Determine if your building must comply with Oregon's Building Performance Standard.
 Understand the size requirements, building types affected, and how to check your compliance status.

-One of the most common questions building owners and property managers ask is straightforward: does my building actually have to comply with Oregon’s Building Performance Standard?
-The answer depends on several factors, primarily building size, but also location and building type.
-Understanding whether your property falls under the BPS mandate is the essential first step in planning your compliance strategy.
+One of the most common questions building owners and property managers ask is straightforward: does my building actually have to comply with Oregon’s Building Performance Standard, and if so, does that mean I need an energy audit?
+The answer depends on several factors, primarily building size, but also location, building type, and tier assignment.
+Understanding whether your property falls under the BPS mandate and what compliance actually requires is the essential first step in planning your compliance strategy.

 The Primary Requirement: Building Size

-The fundamental threshold for BPS compliance is simple: buildings 35,000 square feet or larger must comply.
+The fundamental threshold for BPS compliance is simple: buildings 35,000 square feet or larger must comply under ORS 330.135.
 This size was selected because it captures the buildings responsible for the majority of energy consumption in Oregon’s commercial real estate sector.
-A 35,000-square-foot building is roughly equivalent to a mid-size office building, a substantial retail center, or a large multifamily apartment complex.
+A 35,000-square-foot building is roughly equivalent to a mid-size office building (25,000-30,000 sq ft of rentable space), a substantial retail center, or a large multifamily apartment complex with 40-60 units.
+For more context on what the standard requires, see What is Oregon’s Building Performance Standard.

 Geographic Requirement: Are You in Oregon?